cirruslabs/cirrus-ci-docs/docs/faq.md

 * Use Cirrus CI to download a pirated movie, re-encode it, upload as a Cirrus artifact and distribute it.
 * Use Cirrus CI distributed infrastructure to emulate user activity on a variety of websites to trick advertisers.

-## IP Addresses of Community Clusters
+## IP Addresses of Cirrus Cloud Clusters

-Instances running on Community Clusters are using dynamic IPs by default.
-It's possible to request a static `35.222.255.190` IP for all the community instance types except macOS VMs via `use_static_ip` field.
+Instances running on Cirrus Cloud Clusters are using dynamic IPs by default.
+It's possible to request a static `35.222.255.190` IP for all the "managed-by-us" instance types except macOS VMs via `use_static_ip` field.
 Here is an example of a Linux Docker container with a static IP:

 ```yaml